-Each of the three segments of the film focus on an important relationship with Chiron’s life.
-The final third of the film pays off the relationships introduced in the first two parts of the film.
+Each of the three segments of the film focus on an important relationship with Chiron’s life, with the final third paying off the relationships introduced in the first two parts of the film.
 Juan is important for this reason.
 He meets Chiron not long after we do.
 Chiron runs for his life from two other boys, ducking through a hole in a chain link fence and hiding behind a locked door in a run down apartment complex.
 He’s a scared kid trying to survive.
 Juan then shows up, gets the kid a meal, lets him remain silent and brings him home for the night, at least until the kid (at the time called Little) tells him where he lives.

 We like Juan simply because he’s kind, despite understanding that he sells drugs in some fashion.
 When he takes Chiron home, the boy’s mother, Paula (Naomie Harris) is guarded and holds her son back from the stranger who brought him there.
 It’s not until later that we see that Chiron’s mother, at first an attractive young women in nurse’s scrubs, is really a drug addict and only loves her son just enough so he’s not taken away for his own good.
 She screams at him, leaves him on his own and prioritizes hook ups and needles ahead of him.
 This all makes Juan that much more of a stabilizing force in young Chiron’s life.